 Here's a different way to think about the modes, if it helps.
 Lets go back to the poles model (PV and HVM), before the spectrum, and explain the current state of Xen in that context.

-- PV: Use this if the PVH feature is supported, which boots the best type of hybrid.
-You may also need to choose this if the processor doesn't do HVM: eg, following the EC2 instance type matrix, where you will end up with a fully PV mode instance.
+- PV: Use this if the processor doesn't do HVM: eg, following the EC2 instance type matrix, where you will end up with a fully PV mode instance.
+If it does do HVM, and PVH is supported, this mode boots the best type of hybrid.

 - HVM: Until PVH, choose this.
 Xen, and the guest kernel, are likely to support a number of enhancements which use PV code paths, so the booted instance will be a hybrid.
 The number of enhancements depends on the Xen and guest kernel versions: newer for more.

-This selection of instances is pictured in the flowchart on the right.
+This selection of instances is pictured in the flowchart on the right (which I've updated since posting).
 It shows what can be selected to achieve the highest performance, in general.
 You may have a corner case that differs, due to different requirements.

 PVHVM and PVH can be thought of as features and not modes.
 The choices are PV or HVM, which describes how the instance boots, and your choice may be influenced by the features available.
 Currently, on EC2, PVH is not available, but PVHVM is: so the best choice for Linux (in general) would be booting a "HVM" instance with PVHVM enabled (eg, setting CONFIG_XEN_PVHVM).